MaoShizhong/chess/README.md

 Moves can be provided as a full algebraic move as a string (e.g. 'e4' / 'Nf3' / 'Bxc6' / 'O-O') or as an object with a "from" coordinate and "to" coordinate, given in algebraic notation (e.g. { from: 'e1', to: 'g1' }), with an optional promotion letter (only Q/R/B/N are accepted).
 If given as an object, the resulting algebraic move will automatically include any castling, capture or disambiguating information.
 If a promotion letter is provided, it will only be used for pawn moves to the corresponding promotion rank.

+### getLegalMoves(square: string): string[]

+Returns an array containing all algebraic coordinates the selected piece can legally move to (piece/capture information omitted e.g. if `dxe6` is possible, `d6` will be included).
+Accounts for the game state (castling rights, castling through check, king in check etc.).

+Returns empty array if the selected square is empty or if the game has ended and you are viewing the latest position.

 ### toNthPosition(n: number): Chess

 Moves to specified history state (0-indexed) if available, and loads all position details (e.g. active player, half moves etc.) of that position.
 Sets latest position if n is greater or equal to the history length, and sets first position if n is less than 0.
 Mutates instance and returns `this`.